-- A. Check-in is on the day of orientation.
-All students are required to report for orientation no earlier than 4:00 P.M. and no later than 4:30 P.M. (central time).
+- A. Check-in is on the night of orientation.
+All students are required to report for orientation at 5:00 P.M.
 Report to the front doors of the George S. Mickelson Criminal Justice Center, 1302 E. Highway 14, Pierre SD.
 Be prepared to show ID to the personnel on duty.
-Reporting in appropriate civilian clothes is permitted; do not wear hats into the justice center.
-Please be on time, late arrivals are reported to LET staff. - B. Dorm rooms will be assigned at orientation by LET staff. - C. All students must relocate their vehicles to the southeast parking area (student parking lot next to Student Lounge) following orientation.
-Obtain prior approval from the class coordinator for oversize vehicles (such as trailers, large trucks, commercial vehicles, etc.) - D. Students are required to have the comprehensive waiver, health history, and acknowledgement of LET regulations forms completed and with them at orientation.
+Reporting in appropriate civilian clothes is permitted; do not wear hats into the Justice Center.
+Please be on time; late arrivals are reported to LET Staff.
+You can call Central SD Communications at (605) 773-7410 or (605) 773-3536 if you are unable to locate the building. - B. Dorm rooms will be assigned before orientation by LET staff. - C. All students must relocate their vehicles to the southeast parking area (student parking lot next to Student Lounge) following orientation.
+Obtain prior approval from the class coordinator for oversize vehicles (such as trailers, large trucks, commercial vehicles, etc.) - D. Students are required to have the waiver and acknowledgement of LET regulations forms completed and with them at orientation.
 All forms are enclosed as attachments in the Welcome email.